RomainTrm/Talk-RailwayProgramming/Readme.md

 ### Composition issues

 Initial version of the domain was many focus on happy path.
-Now we've explicit errors, we're now facing composition issues.
+Now we've explicit errors, we're facing composition issues.
 We must either:
 - extract and return the error
 - extract the value and continue processing